-(click on the time/date stamp within the tweet below to see the 3 minute clip.)
+(click here to see the 3 minute story.)

 Pick a side, Raymond.

-Currently there are 148 comments.
+Within weeks after the video was released on YouTube, there were 148 comments and counting [the video and its comments have since been taken down].
 A common theme among many of them originates in the Either/Or mindset of the closed adoption era.
 Either she is your real mom or the other woman is.
 Which part of yourself will you embrace, Raymond, and which part will you deny?

 - “I hate this add [sic].
 The importance he puts on his biological family is a slap in the face of the people who raised him.”